 III.Director Qualifications and Board Composition

-The Company seeks to align Board composition with the Company’s strategic direction so that the Board members bring skills, experience and backgrounds that are relevant to the key strategic and operational issues that they will oversee and approve.
-Director candidates are typically selected based upon their character, track record of accomplishment in leadership roles, as well as their professional and corporate expertise, skills and experience.
+The Company seeks to align Board composition with the Company’s strategic direction so that the Board members bring skills, experience, diversity and backgrounds that are relevant to the key strategic and operational issues that they will oversee and approve.
+Director candidates are typically selected based upon their character, track record of accomplishment in leadership roles and diversity, as well as their professional and corporate expertise, skills and experience.
 Criteria that are typically considered by the Board in the selection of directors include: